tome-gg/alignment/docs/faq.md

 3. **What happens when someone defaults on their responsibilities?**

-lorem.
+The negotiation stake placed by the person that defaulted, will be transferred to the other person.

+If you fail in your commitments as an apprentice, your stake gets transferred to your mentor.

+If your mentor fails to perform their duties (i.e. attend and facilitate the mentoring sessions), then his stake gets transferred to you.

 4. **What are reset options?**

-lorem.
+Reset options are ways to allow you and your mentor to clean each other's slate, as if neither of you made any mistakes.
+These reset options give you and your mentor the flexibility to 'cleanse' your records.

+This can be useful if for example, as an apprentice, you have had a successful growth streak and your mentor is quite happy with your progress, they might want to reset the records of your mistakes.

+Or if your mentor did extra effort in teaching you, extending even beyond the session, then you can reset the records of their mistakes.

-5. Why isn't the negotiation parameters and negotiation stakes loaded for an already completed alignment negotiation?
+5. **Why isn't the negotiation parameters and negotiation stakes loaded for an already completed alignment negotiation?**

 See MVP limitations 7 and 8 below.